Entroshock/One-Piece-Quiz-Website/README.md

 ## Installatiom

-Set up SQL Workbench and server create a database called 'mydb' and import the dump provided in the folder
+Set up SQL Workbench and server create a database called mydb and import the dump provided in the folder